MrIdeal/FBMessagesPuller/README.md

 Pulls all the messages a FB data archive will have between two different specified people.

 # License
-There is no license.
-I used this as a personal project and thought I'd share it.
+There is no license for my code.
 Use/Modify as you please.
+However, this uses the JSoup binaries, which does have it's own license.
+Please refer to their license when using their library.

 # Usage
 You will need to customize the class yourself to be able to use it, but the usage is something like this: